auth0/docs/articles/integrations/marketing/alterian/index.md

 7. After you've reviewed your settings, click **Run Processess**.

 That's it!
-You successfully imported your Auth0 users to Alterian.
+You successfully imported your Auth0 users into Alterian.